hgouraud/gwtolatex/README.txt

   * <x Command parameter> issues a command to GwToLaTeX. parameter can be "on/off" or a string
       | "Arbres" -> "on/off"
-      | "BumpSub" ->
-            "on/off" if off, do not increment subsection level. usefull is a section has been manually inserted and is followed by automatic <a ...> (sub)sections
       | "Chapter" -> new chapter
       | "ImageLabel" -> nbr of items in image numbering (ch, sec, ssec, i_nbr)
       | "CollectImages" -> "on/off", collect_images to be printed at end of page